bootstrap-vue/bootstrap-vue/src/components/form-file/README.md

 <!-- file-formatter-function.vue -->
 ```

+Note the `File` objects will have a custom `$path` property which contains the relative directory
+path, or an empty string if not available.

 ### File name formatting via scoped slot

 Alternatively, you can use the scoped slot `file-name` to render the file names.
 The scoped slot